 Calabria practically faces Sicily.
 A common question is how do I get to Messina from Calabria?
 You can reach Messina in 20 minutes by ferry or hydrofoil from Villa San Giovanni in Calabria or from Reggio Calabria.

 Messina is definitely worth a visit.
 Travellers who stay in Calabria are really fortunate to be able to visit two parts of Italy in one holiday; the stunning region of Calabria and the beautiful island of Sicily.

 Ferry or hydrofoil

-In fact, Sicily is so close to Calabria that you can easily see it when you walk along the promenade in Reggio Calabria.
-You can see Mount Etna in the distance as well as Messina.
-If you are only going for the day and you want to stay only in Messina, it does not matter if you take the ferry or the hydrofoil.
+In fact, Sicily is so close to Calabria that you can easily see it when you walk in Reggio Calabria.
+You can also see Mount Etna in the distance as well as Messina.
+If you are only going for the day to Messina, you can take the ferry or the hydrofoil.

 The port area of Messina

 There is a self service bar/restaurant right opposite the Blu Jet hydrofoil ticket office.
 There may be times when you have to wait for the next hydrofoil.
 You will find plenty of bars and restaurants near the port.
 You will also see large cruise ships full of excited cruise passengers peering down from the main deck.

 Messina is the 3rd largest city in Sicily after Palermo and Catania and one of the most important port centres in the Mediterranean.
 Cruise ships arrive every day.
 Cargo ships full of citrus fruits ready to be shipped to the North of Italy and other countries.
 Tourists coming off ferries and hydrofoils from all parts of Sicily including the Aeolian islands, Milazzo and Ustica.
 It is a very busy port centre.